Looking for an employer of record in Malaysia? Here’s what you need to know

 - Schedule their orientation and introduce them to their immediate team

-To provide the best onboarding experience possible, you can work with an employer of record in Malaysia.
-Weโll handle compliance so you can focus on welcoming your new employee to the team.
+To streamline the onboarding experience possible, you may work with a workforce management platform in Malaysia.
+It helps with compliance support so you can focus on welcoming employees to the team.

 Pay employees in Malaysia